mfornace/nupack-docs-dev/sources/start.md

 pip3 install .
 ```

+Troubleshooting:
-If you are on a Mac and experience an error within the `vcpkg` submodule, it may help to run the command `./external/vcpkg/bootstrap-vcpkg.sh --useSystemBinaries --allowAppleClang` between steps 1 and 2.
+- If you are on a Mac and experience an error within the `vcpkg` submodule, it may help to run the command `./external/vcpkg/bootstrap-vcpkg.sh --useSystemBinaries --allowAppleClang` between steps 1 and 2.
+- If you are using CMake 4.0 or newer and experience a CMake related error, set the environment variable `export CMAKE_POLICY_VERSION_MINIMUM=3.5` and try again.
+Otherwise, install and use a CMake of version < 4.0.